 Still feeling overwhelmed by all the options?
 Here is a list of our top picks to help point you in the right direction.

-1 Trijicon Teo REAP-IR Mini
+1 Trijicon REAP-IR

-The world's most demanding shooters trust the Trijicon REAP-IR Mini for their thermal imaging needs.
+The world’s most demanding shooters trust the Trijicon REAP-IR for their thermal imaging needs.
 This lightweight scope is perfect for those already familiar with the AN/PAS-13 thermal weapon sight used by the United States military.

-Not only does it look like a military grade scope, the REAP-IR Mini has a remarkably similar control layout, allowing those already acquainted with the AN/PAS-13 to easily navigate settings with the highly intuitive multi-directional thumb stick control.
+Not only does it look like a military grade scope, the REAP-IR has a remarkably similar control layout, allowing those already acquainted with the AN/PAS-13 to easily navigate settings with the intuitive multi-directional thumb stick control.

 This thermal scope is tricked out with all the features you would expect to see on a high end optic.
 However, it has one seriously cool feature we haven’t seen anywhere else.
-The REAP-IR Mini’s unique Edge Detect mode outlines downrange targets.
+The REAP-IR’s unique Edge Detect mode outlines downrange targets.
 This feature reduces image brightness to help prevent night blindness in target rich environments

 Trijicon has a reputation for producing rugged, dependable optics, and the REAP-IR is no exception.
 This optic is designed and tested to military standards.
-Completely battle-ready, the REAP-IR Mini is crafted from 6061 aircraft grade aluminum and is guaranteed waterproof to one full meter.
+Completely battle-ready, the REAP-IR is crafted from 6061 aircraft grade aluminum and is guaranteed waterproof to one full meter.

-The REAP-IR has 8x digital zoom so you can easily get up close and personal with nocturnal targets.
+The REAP-IR has 8x digital zoom, so you can easily get up close and personal with nocturnal targets.
 You can also choose from five different reticle designs.
 It also comes with a Picatinny rail mount, making it perfect for AR-15 and other modern sporting rifles.

 2 ATN ThOR HD 640 Smart